mlockett/ApexLogger/README.md

 ## Features

+Writes log info to Salesforce database for convenient access with reports and SOQL

 Logs are written asynchronously so DML is not added to the current transaction.

 Enables a developer to write log data to the database without concern for data